MTV What the Hack!

-MTV What the Hack! is a TV show that airs on MTV India.
+MTV What the Hack! is a TV show that aired on MTV India.
 The first season of the show premiered on MTV India on 18 October 2009 and concluded on 7 February 2010.
 The show talks about interesting things that people can do with computers, the Internet, and technology.
 It is hosted by Ankit Fadia and VJ Jose, and airs on Saturdays at 8:20 PM.
 According to the MTV India website, MTV has got Ankit Fadia to give viewers everything from tips, tricks to cheat codes that will help make peoples life on the World Wide Web a whole lot simpler.
 Internet users email their problems to MTV India and Ankit gives them the solution.